yadavlalita/qp-assessment/README.md

-# Todo App
+# Grocery API

-This is a simple todo app that allows you to create, read, update, and delete tasks.
-It is built with Typescript, Node.js, Express.js, and MongoDB for the backend, and React + vite for the frontend.
+This is a simple Grocery API that allows you to create, read, update, and delete tasks.
+It is built with Typescript, Node.js, Express.js, and MongoDB for the backend.

 ## Features

-- Add a new task with a title and a description
+- Add a new grocery with a name and a price
-- Mark a task as completed or uncompleted
-- Edit or delete an existing task
+- Edit or delete an existing grocery
-- Responsive design that works on different screen sizes

 ## Installation